-Man who used bitcoin to buy enough chemical weapon to kill hundreds gets 12 years in prison
+Man who used bitcoin to buy enough chemical to kill hundreds gets 12 years in prison

 “Letting go of anger is the right thing,” he wrote, according to prosecutors.
-“But it makes me feel so strong I dream about your ending You burn up in flames You suffocate on your own blood Your soul completely drained.”
+“But it makes me feel so strong I dream about your ending/ You burn up in flames/You suffocate on your own blood/Your soul completely drained.”

 The 46-year-old Columbia, Mo., man was sentenced Tuesday to 12 years in federal prison after pleading guilty to attempting to acquire a chemical weapon and identity theft.
 The sentence came after he admitted to making the 2018 purchase while using the name of one of two juveniles the state had placed in his custody, in hopes of avoiding detection.